xfyuan1/migration/README.md

 In a Chrome browser Navigate to chrome://extensions

+Check the developer mode box in the top right corner

 Either drag & drop saved ZIP folder to install or click load unpacked extensions and select ZIP folder